89luca89/distrobox/docs/usage/distrobox-rm.md

 # NAME

 	distrobox rm
-	distrobox-rm

 # DESCRIPTION

-distrobox-rm delete one of the available distroboxes.
+`distrobox rm` deletes one of the available distroboxes.

 # SYNOPSIS